Inchicore College of Further Education: Qualifications

-Collaborative partnerships
+Collaborations

 Inchicore College operates an extensive European Links programme with partners in most member states of the EU.
 Students have the opportunity to participate in a work experience placement funded by the European Commission through the Leonardo da Vinci Programme.

-Inchicore College works with its European partners developing new programmes funded through the Commenius, Grundtvig and Leonardo da Vinci programmes, all of which were part of the Lifelong Learning Programme 2007-2013.
+The college also works with its European partners developing new programmes funded through the Commenius, Grundtvig and Leonardo da Vinci programmes, all of which were part of the Lifelong Learning Programme 2007-2013.

 In 2024, students can apply through the Erasmus programme to travel to an EU country for a 3-week work placement.